Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 Computing the base change $Z$ now, with this information at hand, we obtain that $Z$ classifies

 where $(F,\theta)$ is a Higgs bundle, $E \subset F$ is preserved by $\theta$ and $F/E$ is a length one sheaf acted on by $\theta$ with eigenvalue $\xi$. \end{proof}

 Finally we obtain a definition of $\Hb$ which can be used in our context.
 We observe that the two morphisms to the Hitchin base $Z \to \A$, given by $\chi \circ \alpha_1$ and $\chi \circ \pr_1 \circ \alpha_2$ agree.
 This is a consequence of Lemma \ref{lemma:Z}, as a point of $Z$ consists of two Higgs bundles identified away from a point $x$.
 In particular they have the same characteristic polynomial.
 This allows us to view $Z^{(1)}$ as $\A^{(1)}$-stack, and in particular to form the base change over the integral locus.

-From now on all $\A^{(1)}$-stacks are understood to be restricted to $\intA$.
-This will simply be omitted from the notation.
-Using $Z^{(1)}$ as a correspondence, we obtain a functor Interpreting the category on the left-handside as a derived category of $D$-modules on $\Bun$ supported on the integral locus, and the right-handside as an analogous category of $D$-modules on $\Bun \times X$, we can be satisfied with $\Hb$ as a positive characteristic analogue of Hecke functors.
+Using $Z^{(1)}$ as a correspondence, we obtain a functor Interpreting the category on the left-hand-side as a derived category of $D$-modules on $\Bun$ supported on the integral locus, and the right-hand-side as an analogous category of $D$-modules on $\Bun \times X$, we can be satisfied with $\Hb$ as a positive characteristic analogue of Hecke functors.
 The remainder of this paper is devoted to the proof of the following theorem, which is a formal consequence of Theorem \ref{thm:Hecke} below.